 We have finished installation of approximately 250 iBeacons for mobile app positioning.
 Although the installation process is easy.
 There are some tricks and common practises to follow, when setting up iBeacon based indoor positioning.

 iBeacons are cost effective indoor positioning devices, that are really easy to install.
 As each iBeacon has it’s own battery, that can last about a year, then there is no need for external power supply.
 Devices are very light, so it is possible to mount them by using double-sided tape.

-Even though the installation of one iBeacon is a simple matter, the overall installation process can be quite long and somewhat physically exhausting due to the constant climbing up and down the ladder/platform.
+Even though the installation of one iBeacon is a simple matter.
+Overall installation process can be quite long and somewhat physically exhausting due to the constant climbing up and down the ladder/platform.

-At first glance it might seem that the iBeacon will disrupt the look of the building, but, as we can see from the image below, if you take into consideration the overall theme and look of the building during choosing of the iBeacon, it merges into the plethora of different sensors and equipment covering the ceiling.
+At first glance it might seem that the device will disrupt the look of the building.
+But, as we can see from the image below, if you take into consideration the overall theme and look of the building during choosing of the device, it merges into the plethora of different sensors and equipment covering the ceiling.

-Before installing iBeacons it is important to mark down the specifications for each iBeacon device.
+Before installing devices.
+It is important to mark down the specifications for each iBeacon device.
 Each iBeacon has it’s parameters: unique ID, name and range.

-Configuring iBeacons in 3D Wayfinder is also easy, just create a node with type “iBeacon” and enter iBeacon parameters (UUID, Name etc.).
-To manage all the iBeacons from one place, open “Beacons” from the left-side menu.
+Configuring iBeacons in 3D Wayfinder is also easy.
+Just create a node with type “iBeacon” and enter iBeacon parameters (UUID, Name etc.).
+To manage all the devices from one place, open “Beacons” from the left-side menu.
 You can do this prior to the actual installation when you are confident that your layout will work.

 Good time to install iBeacons in a shopping mall is when there are not that many people.